wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 can be identified.
-One is 1->2 RAW on data item A, another is 2->1 WAR on data item B. The crux of the undetected conflict is that, if ct is obtained "too early", i.e. before updated values of data items are written back, then risks are that new transactions may begin without being aware of the ongoing write phase. **The atomic fetch-and-increment to obtain ct can be thought of a contract which guarantees that after this point, read operations to any data item in the write set must return the updated value (till the next overwrite)**.
+One is 1->2 RAW on data item A, another is 2->1 WAR on data item B. The crux of the undetected conflict is that, if ct is obtained "too early", i.e. before updated values of data items are written back, then risks are that new transactions may begin without being aware of the ongoing write phase. **The atomic fetch-and-increment to obtain ct can be thought of as a contract which guarantees that after this point, read operations to any data item in the write set must return the updated value (till the next overwrite)**.
 Failing to observe this contract will result in new transactions not being able to read the most up-to-date value although in has been logically committed.